eahrend/iot-auth-orchestrate/README.md

 # Project Layout

+## iot-auth-orchestrate/service-account.json
+Ignored by git, service account key that has access to the following roles in your project:

+- roles/cloudiot.viewer
+- roles/cloudiot.deviceController

 ## auth-svc
 This http service acts as the auth layer between orca-svc and the IoT-API, right now it's just basic auth, but can be extended to use JWT or whatever

 ## common
 Models/structs/functions shared between the other repos.